-S_t = slope of the channelized flow path (ft/ft).
+$S_t = \text{Slope of the channelized flow path (ft/ft)}$

-Equation 6-5 is the regional time of concentration that warrants the best agreement on peak flow predictions between the Rational Method and CUHP when the imperviousness of the tributary area is greater than 20 percent.
-It was developed using the UDFCD database that includes 295 sample urban catchments under 2-, 5-, 10-, 50, and 100-yr storm events (MacKenzie 2010).
-It suggests that both initial flow time and channelized flow velocity are directly related to the catchment's imperviousness (Guo and MacKenzie 2013).
+Equation 6-5 is the regional t_c that warrants the best agreement on peak flow predictions between the Rational Method and CUHP.
+It was developed using the MHFD's extensive database of catchments, which represent a broad range of imperviousness and varying areas, slopes, shape factors, and infiltration characteristics for 2-, 5-, 10-, 50, and 100-year design storm events (MacKenzie 2010).
+Other analysis suggests that both initial flow time and channelized flow velocity are directly related to the catchment's imperviousness (Guo and MacKenzie 2013).

-The first design point is defined as a node where surface runoff enters the storm drain system.
-For example, all inlets are "first design points" because inlets are designed to accept flow into the storm drain.
+The first hydrologic design point is defined as the location where surface runoff first enters the storm drain system.
+For example, all inlets are first hydrologic design points because inlets are designed to accept flow into the storm drain system.

-Typically, but not always, Equation 6-5 will result in a lesser time of concentration at the first design point and will govern in an urbanized watershed.
+Typically, but not always, Equation 6-5 will result in a lesser t_c at the first design point.
 For subsequent design points, add the travel time for each relevant segment downstream.